eskres/hop-little-bunny/readme.md

     - Decide the game\'s container size and build it out with html and css
     - Add placeholder for highscores
     - Add placeholder for a very short instructions section
-    - Add minimal css styles
+    - Add minimal CSS styles

 - Start coding the game logic using placeholder images instead of artwork
     - Animate character with user inputs